georchestra/georchestra_documentation/docs/guides_techniques/installer/presentation.en.md

-# Présentation
+# Presentation

-## Architecture composant
+## Component Architecture

-Présentation de la hiérarchie du composant
+Introduction to the component hierarchy.

-## Recommandation
+## Recommendation

-Recommandation sur l'architecture de l'installation
+Recommendation on the installation architecture.